rottina/wiki-coords/README.md

 ## Google Maps Usage

 1. Create a bookmark in your browser, edit it, name it whatever, and paste the contents of the `wiki.coords.min.js` into the URL field.
 2. Navigate to [Google Maps](https://maps.google.com/ "Google Maps").
-Right-click on a point and select the *What's here?* link.
+Right-click on a point.
 3. Click the bookmarklet.
 4. Add the resulting tag to a [Wikipedia article in need of coordinates](https://en.wikipedia.org/wiki/Category:Articles_missing_geocoordinate_data_by_country).